 - rarely provided direct feedback or communicated his position; you didn’t know if he agreed or didn’t agree

-- didn’t clearly define responsibilities or objectives and, therefore, didn’t hold people accountable or give credit when credit was due
+- and didn’t clearly define responsibilities or objectives and, therefore, didn’t hold people accountable or give credit when credit was due

 It was embarrassing to go and tell another department head that we could hit a timeline that I knew was impossible and had begged us not to commit to.
 Only to miss that deadline and listen to my boss apologize for our under-performance.